How Soap Suds Kill the Coronavirus

 A closer look at how washing your hands with soap and water for 20 seconds kills this lethal virus.

 The coronavirus has proven deadly, but it can also be defeated with something as simple as soap suds.
-In this animation, Health Matters explains how hand washing with soap kills the coronavirus and why it’s the best defense against the spread of COVID-19.
+In this animation, Health Matters explains how hand washing with soap or waterless hand wash kills the coronavirus and why it’s the best defense against the spread of COVID-19.

 “Soap molecules disrupt the fatty layer or coat surrounding the virus, ” says Dr. David Goldberg, an internist and infectious disease specialist at NewYork-Presbyterian Medical Group Westchester and an assistant professor of medicine at Columbia University Vagelos College of Physicians and Surgeons. “ Once the viral coat is broken down, the virus is no longer able to function.”